 Every Coming Out scenario is an announcement, anticipatory of how the receiver will react.
 For many, it is minus the send-off of balloons and parties.
-It is running the risk that people may do terrible harm to us or anyone privy to our announcement, once we declare something about ourselves that falls outside of societal norms.
-Our sexual orientations or gender expressions and identities are not regarded by mainstream society as part of growth and development and therefore, a natural part of life.
-Some societies regard us as ill suitable and of immoral character and we are even condemned to death in certain parts of the world for not adhering to societal rules.
+It runs the risk that people may do terrible harm to us or anyone privy to our announcement once we declare something about ourselves that falls outside of societal norms.
+Our sexual orientations or gender expressions and identities are not regarded by mainstream society as part of growth and development and, therefore, a natural part of life.
+Some cultures view us as ill suitable and of immoral character, and we are even condemned to death in certain parts of the world for not adhering to societal rules.

-Many of us work through a process, unfolding layers that define who we become over time, as a result of exposure, experience, and education.
-For others it is self-discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
+Many of us work through a process, unfolding layers that define who we become over time due to exposure, experience, and education.
+For others, it is self-discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
 Sexual orientations, gender identities, and expressions – outside of the socially ruled model – determines our struggles ahead.

-It isn’t as if we awaken some morning to announce our identities or sexual orientations expecting a celebratory event, while for some, coming out is eased by those who welcome diversities: for others, it results in a neglectful and sometimes harmful set of occurrences, forced under the guise of an invite to a dinner table – shaming us – just as if cornered on the school ground by bullies.
+It isn’t as if we awaken some morning to announce our identities or sexual orientations.
+It isn’t that we expect a celebratory event.
+Coming out is eased for some individuals by those who welcome diversities: for others, it results in a neglectful and sometimes harmful set of occurrences, forced under the guise of an invite to a dinner table – shaming us – just as if cornered on the school ground by bullies.

 There is something about announcing our Coming Out that is liberating.
-It is why Coming Out monologues are powerful narratives for the LGBT.
-It is owning who we are as people as we stand in solidarity; a way of coming together on common ground.
+It is why Coming Out monologues are narratives for the LGBTQIiA.
+It owns who we are as people as we stand in solidarity, a way of coming together on common ground.
 Our experiences vary; yet, we fit under this one umbrella of many types of sexual orientations, identities, and expressions.

-We want parents educated and not fall under pressures of the stigma that coerce them to rewrite their children’s scripts in the image of a very limited binary world where they grew up.
+We want parents educated and not fall under the pressures of the stigma that coerce them to rewrite their children’s scripts in the image of an insufficient binary world where they grew up.
 We need more role models outside of the binary ones.
-We need trans spaces where those of us who are trans-identified can politicize our positions from our experiences and perspectives.
-We need the support of everyone, including those within our LGBT borders and in turn, we must support one another.
+We need trans and intersex spaces where those who are trans-identified or intersex can politicize our positions from our experiences and perspectives.
+We need the support of everyone, including those within our LGBTQIiA2S borders, and in turn, we must support one another.